el-tor/chutney/eltor/readme.md

 ```
 code ~/Library/Application\ Support/TorBrowser-Data/Tor/torrc
 ```
 check out the `tor-chutney-sample-torrc` file in this directory.
-Make sure to replace $HOME with your home directory i.e /Users/yourname
+Make sure to replace $HOME (YOUR_HOME_DIR) with your home directory i.e /Users/yourname

 9. then run `eltor/start.sh`